oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 7. [Bibliography](#Bibliography)

 # Artefacts of the Cold War
-A collection of 5 artefacts focussed on the tensions between the Eastern and Western fronts during important moments in the Cold War.
-These artefacts vary from posters to drawings to images.
+A collection of 12 artefacts focussed on the tensions between the Eastern and Western fronts during important moments in the Cold War.
+These artefacts vary from posters to drawings and photographs.

 ## Metadata
 | Tag | Data |